 For the June issue of Sight & Sound magazine I watched astronauts get eaten in Life, a film happily symptomatic of the age.
-“There are no margins or centres now, just a digital bacchanal of in jokes, scuttlebutt and lore churning a tense and self-conscious pop culture.” — says me, pointing in the direction of both Erik Davis and Kim O’Connor and stealing their lunch money.
+“There are no margins or centres now, just a digital bacchanal of in jokes, scuttlebutt and lore churning a tense and self-conscious pop culture.” — says me, pointing in the direction of both Erik Davis and Kim O’Connor.

 We nerd out on culture that we experience as data to play with.
 The in jokes, scuttlebutt, mash ups, and lore obsession of geekery allow us to snuggle up to the uncanny possibilities of magic, superpowers, and cosmic evil without ever losing the cover story that makes these pleasures possible for modern folks: that our entertainments are “just fictions,” diversions with no ontological or real psychological upshot, just moves in a game.